 Another sign of a credible contractor can be memberships in professional organizations such as the Air Conditioner Contractors of America (ACCA) and North American Technician Excellence (NATE).
 These memberships often indicate the contractor is invested in HVAC industry knowledge and improvements.

 Results and reputations can vary widely in the HVAC profession.
 You’ll want to do your due diligence to ensure you hire the right commercial contractor for you.

 You might begin by asking for referrals from people you trust, such as friends and family or good business clients or partners.
 This often saves time, effort and money because the contractor has already been vetted.

 If you’re doing your own search for commercial furnace/heating repair or replacement, you can read online reviews and evaluate them for consistency of feedback.
 If a contractor has 20 reviews and 18 are favorable and mostly specific, you can probably deduce they are capable.
 If on the other hand a third or more of the comments are critical or negative, you can likely do better elsewhere.

 You might check the contractor’s record and rating with the Better Business Bureau as well.
-Other good resources for evaluating commercial HVAC/furnace repair are Angie’s List and the Air Conditioning Contractors of America.
+Another good resource for evaluating commercial HVAC/furnace repair is the Air Conditioning Contractors of America.

 If you request and receive references from a contractor, you might ask each reference questions such as whether projects were completed on time and within the budget.
 Inquire about the contractor’s communication and conduct.
 Did they maintain a clean and organized job site?
 Were vehicles and equipment properly professional?
 Did the contractor follow up after the job to ensure desired results?